dki-lab/GrailQA/README.md

     ├─ reverse_properties: Reverse properties in Freebase
 ├─ bert_configs/: BERT configuration used by pytorch_transformer, which you are very unlikely to modify ├─ entity_linking_results/: Entity linking results
-├─ entity_linker: source code for the entity linker, which is a separate module from our main model ├─ vocabulary/: Preprocessed vocabulary, which is only required by our GloVe-based models ├─ cache/: Cached results for SPARQL queries, which are used to accelerate the experiments by caching many SPARQL query results offline
+├─ entity_linker/: source code for the entity linker, which is a separate module from our main model ├─ vocabulary/: Preprocessed vocabulary, which is only required by our GloVe-based models ├─ cache/: Cached results for SPARQL queries, which are used to accelerate the experiments by caching many SPARQL query results offline
 ├─ saved_models/: Trained models